Knowledge Graphs for AI Coding Assistants

 An AI coding assistant is only as good as the context it can fit in a prompt.
 A knowledge graph of your repository gives it a compact, navigable map — so it reasons about structure instead of grepping raw files.

-The context-window problem
+The context-window problem for AI coding assistants

 Every coding assistant — Claude Code, OpenAI Codex, OpenCode, OpenClaw, Factory Droid — hits the same ceiling: a codebase plus its docs, RFCs, papers, and diagrams does not fit in a single prompt.
 Traditional RAG splits everything into chunks and retrieves by embedding similarity, but that loses structural information: who calls whom, which module depends on which, what rationale sat in the commit message that created a function.